History History

 Death of Alberto Fujimori

-While just a few months before, he appeared with his daughter as a potential future candidate for the 2026 presidential race, Fulimori finally passed away on the night of September 11, 2024 at his daughter's home where he resided at the age of 86.
+While just a few months before, he and his daughter appeared to be potential future candidates for the 2026 presidential race, Fujimori finally passed away on the night of September 11, 2024 at his daughter's home where he was residing, aged 86.
 He had been battling tongue cancer for several years.
-The presidency declared three days of official mourning but, no doubt fed up with the controversy, the country moved on fairly quickly from the man who was undoubtedly its greatest recent political figure.
+The presidency declared three days of official mourning but, no doubt weary of the controversies, the country moved on fairly quickly from the man who was undoubtedly its greatest recent political figure.

 A risky presidential election in 2026